Disappearing corn: Making tortillas without the main ingredientSeptember 30, 2019

 “The solution is to diversify,” says Juana Mercedes López, a youth member of the Seeds of Survival program in Nicaragua.
 Farmers throughout the region are learning to diversifying their fields as an insurance policy against increasingly erratic seasons.

-In Madriz, Lino Paz Lopez (above) sows maize and millet together.
-So if the maize dies, he still reaps millet, a grain that thrives even with little water.
-Next he plants sorghum, a quick growing grain, to make up for the lack of maize.
+In Madriz, Lino Paz Lopez (above) sows maize and a local sorghum variety together.
+So if the maize dies, he still reaps this other grain that thrives even with little water.
+Next he plants a quick growing sorghum to make up for the lack of maize.

 How is SeedChange working toward the UN’s Sustainable Development Goals?